Westchester County Drug Crime Attorney

 - The circumstances surrounding the charge (sometimes only possession is alleged, and in other circumstances, a drug sale is alleged)

 A resulting conviction can carry a long prison term and life-long consequences associated with a record of conviction.
 It is critical that you hire an attorney who has experience handling drug cases in Westchester County and throughout the New York metropolitan area.

-If you were charged with a drug offense in Westchester County or the Metropolitan Area, you are welcome to contact an experienced criminal defense attorney at (914) 368-0118.
+If you were charged with a drug offense in Westchester County or the Metropolitan Area, contact an experienced White Plains drug crime attorney today at (914) 996-4511.

 Under New York State Law, the penalties for a first time drug possession charge includes:

 - 5th degree possession – A non-violent felony, individuals can serve 2.5 years in jail.

 - 4th degree possession – A non-violent C felony, those charged can serve 5.5 years in jail.

 - 3rd degree possession – A non-violent B felony, a person can serve up to 9 years in prison.

 - 2nd degree possession – An A2 felony, a person charged can potentially serve 10 years in jail.